Data Processing Agreement

 - Swarmia shall ensure that its subcontractors, who have access to Personal Data, comply with equivalent obligations as set out in this DPA, including security and confidentiality requirements.
 Swarmia remains liable for its subcontractors and the work of its subcontractors as for its own.

-- The Service is hosted within European Economic Area (”EEA“).
-To the extent Personal Data is otherwise processed outside of EEA by Swarmia or its subcontractors, the Customer hereby approves the processing of Personal Data outside of EEA as necessary for the performance of the Service under the Agreement.
-To the extent Personal Data is processed outside of EEA, the mechanism to export Personal Data shall be Standard Contractual Clauses or another valid mechanism under Data Protection Regulation.
+- The Service is hosted within the European Economic Area (”EEA“).
+The Customer acknowledges, however, that some of the subcontractors are located in or have access to Personal Data outside of EEA.
+To the extent Personal Data is processed outside of EEA by subcontractors, the Customer hereby approves the processing of Personal Data outside of EEA.
+Where Personal Data is transferred (or accessed) outside of EEA, Swarmia and its subcontractor shall enter into Standard Contractual Clauses (Module Three, Transfer processor to processor) and where necessary, supplementary measures to ensure adequate level of data protection.

 - At the Customer's written request and the Customer's sole cost and expense, the Customer, or a third party appointed by the Customer, is entitled, once every twelve (12) months, to audit Swarmia's compliance with this DPA.
 The audit report and related information shall at all times be deemed as Swarmia's confidential information.
 The Customer shall notify Swarmia in writing at least thirty (30) days prior to conducting the audit, unless otherwise required by applicable law or authority decision.